 The Committee calls on States parties to promptly engage in data collection efforts to fully assess the situation of indigenous women and girls, and the forms of discrimination and gender-based violence they face.
 States must undertake efforts to collect data disaggregated by sex and ethnic origin, and collaborate with indigenous women and their organizations, as well as academic and non-profit institutions, in the achievement of this goal.
 Data collection and the development of indicators can be important to identify forms of discrimination against indigenous women and girls, and can inform the development of prevention measures, legislation, public policies, and programs.

 One of the root causes of discrimination against indigenous women and girls is the historic absence of the effective implementation of their right to self-determination, as manifested in the continued dispossession of their lands, territories, and natural resources.
 The Committee acknowledges that the vital link between indigenous women and their lands often forms the basis of their culture, identity and survival.
 Indigenous women face lack of legal recognition of their rights to land and territories and wide gaps in the implementation of existing laws to protect their collective rights.
 The lack of legal recognition of indigenous peoples is evident worldwide in constitutions, and laws.
 There is also an increasing need for recognition of indigenous peoples in treaties.
 This situation is frequently compounded by the execution in indigenous territories of economic and development projects without their free, prior, and informed consent.
-Governments and third-party actors frequently implement investment, development, tourism, mining, logging, and extraction activities in indigenous territories without undertaking consultation processes designed to secure the consent of the indigenous peoples affected in line with international human rights standards and environmental sustainability.
+Governments and third-party actors frequently implement investment, development, conservation, tourism, mining, logging, and extraction activities in indigenous territories without undertaking consultation processes designed to secure the consent of the indigenous peoples affected in line with international human rights standards and environmental sustainability.
 This undermines indigenous women’s and girls’ access, use and enjoyment of their ancestral territories and traditional lands; vital natural and water resources; and essential sources of livelihood.
 The Committee also recognizes the history of colonization, militarization, forced migration and displacement, and armed conflicts as important catalysts of gender-based violence and discrimination against indigenous women and girls.
 The disrespect of the right of self-determination of indigenous women and girls can be particularly acute in the case of women with disabilities, which severely limits the enjoyment of their rights and their effective participation in all social spheres.

 Indigenous women and girls face forms of discrimination and gender-based violence as migrants, including during their displacement and as refugees, and as stateless persons.
 These human rights violations may occur in their countries of origin, while in transit, and in the countries of destination.
 Indigenous women also face gender-based and racial discrimination during refugee status determination procedures, throughout the return or resettlement processes, and during the integration process for those who have been granted asylum.
 Indigenous girls also often become stateless when their mothers are prevented, on an equal basis with fathers, from transmitting their nationality to their children.
 Without status as nationals or citizens, indigenous girls are often marginalized, deprived of the right to vote or run for public office, denied access to public benefits, a choice of residence, and free movement.
 Stateless indigenous girls also cannot enjoy key benefits flowing from status as a national, including education, health, care, property, and employment.
 Therefore, discriminatory nationality laws can lead to a cycle of statelessness that can be perpetuated from generation to generation.